LowieHuyghe/certbot-gae/README.md

 # Certbot GAE

-Certbot for usage in Google Cloud Shell for Google App Engine.
+Let's Encrypt Certbot for usage in Google Cloud Shell for Google App Engine.

 By default Certbot is not usable in Google Cloud shell as the machine rests after some time.
 This will help you with that.